Harry Kane rested, Eric Dier to captain England vs Switzerland

 "We're hopeful that a couple of the younger ones will start to get games and develop.
 I still have a lot of faith in the likes of (Liverpool's Dominic) Solanke in particular, who I think has been outstanding at every age level.

-"But I can't rule out anybody because if people play well it would be foolish to ignore them."
+"But I can't rule out anybody because if people play well, it would be foolish to ignore them."

+Watch England v Switzerland live on Sky Sports Main Event from 7pm on Tuesday.